plenoptic-org/plenoptic/CONTRIBUTING.md

 This section is optional but if you want to easily run tests in an isolated environment using the [nox](https://nox.thea.codes/en/stable/) command-line tool.

+Before proceeding, you'll need to install `nox`.
+You can do this in your plenoptic environment, but it is more common to install it system-wide using `pipx`: `pipx install nox`.
+This installs `nox` into a globally-available isolated environment, see [pipx docs](https://pipx.pypa.io/stable/) for more details.

+You will also need to install `pyyaml` in the same environment as `nox`.
+If you used `pipx`, then run `pipx inject nox pyyaml`.

-To run all tests and linters through `nox`, from the root folder of the plenoptic package, execute the following command,
+To run all tests, formatters, and linters through `nox`, from the root folder of the plenoptic package, execute the following command,

 ```bash